A better climate substack

 What’s with the name?

-Scientists have known for decades that if the Earth reflected just 1% more of the sun’s energy back out into space —if it was One Percent Brighter— that would be enough to counteract the warming effects of anthropogenic climate change.
+Scientists have known for decades that if the Earth reflected just 1% more of the sun’s energy back out into space —if Earth was One Percent Brighter— that would be enough to counteract the warming effects of anthropogenic climate change.

 Who am I?

-My name is Quico Toro.
-I’m a journalist.
-My work has appeared in The Washington Post, The New York Times, Foreign Affairs, The Atlantic, Caracas Chronicles, (which I co-founded) and tons of other places.
-I’ve used to be a global opinion columnist for WaPo, a city columnist for Montreal’s Le Devoir and I’m now a Contributing Editor for Persuasion.
-For reasons that baffle me as much as you, I live in Tokyo.
+A journalist by training, my work has appeared in Foreign Affairs, The Atlantic, Caracas Chronicles, (which I co-founded) and lots of other places.
+I’ve been been a Latitudes columnist for The New York Times a global opinion columnist for The Washington Post, a city columnist for Montreal’s Le Devoir, as well as Chief Content Officer for The Group of Fifty.
+He is now a Contributing Editor for Persuasion.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.